Frequently Asked Questions

 How to Measure:

-1, Wrap a flexible tape measure (or a strip of paper/string) around your wrist just above the wrist bone.
+• Wrap a flexible tape, string, or paper strip around your wrist just above the wrist bone

 Necklaces